vadimfedulov256/CNN-finding-the-number-of-circles-v2/README.md

 train_circle_finder_CNN.ipynb use pathes "data/train/../*png", "data/val/../*png"

 Special thanks to web-site https://dummyimage.com I have downloaded my own dataset there with scripts generating random numbers with random colors.
-If you dont want to lose time by generating your own, you can download my dataset here, it is had been augmented already https://mega.nz/#!OfZkgabI!fND1wYutt2lA7gdSr4xgsNNmXPZwrGPaqvKhPZf7uxk
+If you dont want to lose time by generating your own, you can download my dataset here, it had been augmented already https://mega.nz/#!OfZkgabI!fND1wYutt2lA7gdSr4xgsNNmXPZwrGPaqvKhPZf7uxk